 The most recent ADEK inspection report notes that "The quality of the curriculum is outstanding.
 It is carefully designed to fuse the International Baccalaureate (IB) and American curriculums.
 Its highly effective implementation prepares students to be 21st century global citizens".

 GAA has a number of specialist teachers and classes.
-Whilst PE, Art, IT, Music, Arabic and Library are pare of the core school curriculum the GAA provides additional focus on Physical Education and Health, Arabic Studies, Music, Art and English Language Learners (ELL).
+Whilst PE, Art, IT, Music, Arabic and Library are pare of the core school curriculum, GAA provides additional focus on Physical Education and Health, Arabic Studies, Music, Art and English Language Learners (ELL).
 A choice of French or Spanish are offered in the Secondary section of the school.
 Specialist facilities promote the development of students’ skills and talents in expressive and creative arts and ELL instruction is provided, as noted, at no extra cost to students who need assistance.

 What about academic achievement?

-GAA says it is academically focused, however GEMS Education is pretty weak providing information to substantiate this.
+GAA says it is academically focused, however GEMS Education has historically been pretty weak in providing information to substantiate this.
 However, in 2021, there was a significant change to the previous policy of bundling results with GEMS publishing results for almost all of its schools.
-Previously, a number of the high-performing GEMS schools, including GEMS Dubai American Academy, GEMS Jumeirah College and GEMS Wellington International School do share their results with WhichSchoolAdvisor.com and we are pleased to say that GAA is among them.
+Previously, a number of the high-performing GEMS schools, including GEMS Dubai American Academy, GEMS Jumeirah College and GEMS Wellington International School did share their results with WhichSchoolAdvisor.com and we are pleased to say that GAA was also among them.

-GAA also provided their SAT scores for US College entry.
-The average SAT scores of graduating seniors were consistently above US national averages in critical reading and Math with a mean score of 1275 compare with a US National average of 1060.
+GAA also provided their 2018 SAT scores for US College entry.
+The average SAT scores of graduating seniors were consistently above US national averages in critical reading and Math with a mean score of 1275 compared with a US National average of 1060.
 In 2019, the GAA Mean score was 1,111 compared with a US National Average of 1,092.